ietf-teep/architecture/draft-ietf-teep-architecture.md

 can verify it is the true owner.
 The certificate itself cannot reliably used as the owner because TAM may change its certificate.

+** need to handle the normal key roll-over case, as well as the less frequent key compromise case

 To this end, each TAM will be associated with a trusted identifier defined as an attribute in the TAM certificate.
 This field is kept the same when the TAM renew its certificates.
 A TAM CA is